Brancog/interactive-comment-section/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Toggle color theme to their preference
+- Create, Read, Update, and Delete comments and replies
+- Upvote and downvote comments
+- **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
+- **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.

 ### Screenshot